 Apple Pie Cream

-Blend ½ Cup Apple Pie Filling with ¼ Cup Milk in blender.
+Blend ½ Cup Apple Pie Filling with ¼ Cup Milk in blender to create a puree.

 In bowl of stand mixer with whisk attachment, whip on medium high softened butter until smooth and creamy.